hugobloem/stateful_scenes/README.md

 ## Scene configurations
 For each scene you can specify the individual transition time and whether to restore on deactivation by changing the variables on the scene's device page.

+## External Scenes
+> Note this is an EXPERIMENTAL feature and may not work correctly for your setup.
+I have tested it with scenes configured in Zigbee2MQTT which works, but I do not have access to a Hue hub which therefore may not work correctly.
+If you are experiencing issues, please let me know or open a pull request with the improvements.

+For scenes defined within Home Assistant the configurations are available in `scenes.yaml` however for scenes defined outside of Home Assistant such as within Zigbee2MQTT or another Zigbee hub these configuration files are not available.
+Therefore, Stateful Scenes can now learn the configuration of these external scenes by activating them and storing the parameters for each entity.

+To set this up, configure Stateful Scenes as normal.
+Then, any external scenes should be discovered or can be added manually by adding an entry on the integration page.
+The UI will then ask you what entities are controlled by the scene followed by activating the scene and saving the entity states.

+As mentioned before this is an experimental feature.
+There are many different configurations out there and some hardware may behave differently than others.
+This may cause issues in setting up this feature.

 ## HomeKit configuration
 Once you have configured this integration, you can add the scenes to HomeKit.
 I assume that you already set up and configured the HomeKit integration.
 Expose the newly added switches to HomeKit.
 Then, in HomeKit define scenes for each Stateful Scenes switch.